filakhtov/gentoo-use-docs/dev-libs/openssl.md

 It is safe to disable this flag.

-### tls-compression
+### weak-ssl-ciphers
-Passes the `enable-zlib` argument to the `Configure` script.
-Enables support for a clear-text compression and decompression before the encryption and after the decryption using zlib library.
-Compression is enabled by default when this flag is enabled.
+Pass the `enable-weak-ssl-ciphers` option to the `Configure` script.
+By default modern OpenSSL library is built without any "EXPORT" or "LOW" strength ciphers, as they are considered insecure.
+When this flag is enabled, support for these ciphers will be built into the resulting library.

-It is safe to disable the flag unless there is a need to establish encrypted connections with a compression support.
+It is recommended to disable this flag, unless there is an explicit need to use these insecure ciphers.